-In spite of this potential threat to productivity, we found that only 23% of organisations surveyed for the Maxxia/Ignite Global 2018 Employee Experience report offer financial wellbeing services to their workforce.
+In spite of this potential threat to productivity, we found that only 23% of organisations surveyed for the Maxxia-Ignite Global 2018 Employee Experience report offer financial wellbeing services to their workforce.
 It seems the majority of Australian employers haven’t yet caught on to the importance of making financial wellbeing a priority.

 A comprehensive employee benefits program (that includes salary packaging and novated leasing) can play an important role in addressing financial wellbeing.
-Enabling your employees to fund certain expenses from their pre-tax salary can have a positive impact on their financial position.
-And with no out-of-pocket cost to employers, a quality benefits program can deliver notable financial value to employees representing a win-win scenario for both the employee and organisation.
+Enabling your employees to fund certain expenses from their pre-tax salary can have a positive impact on their financial wellbeing.
+And with no out-of-pocket cost to employers, a quality benefits program can deliver unrealised financial value to employees representing a win-win scenario for both the employee and organisation.

 Benefits with a purpose

-Through our research for the Maxxia/Ignite Global 2018 Maxxia Employee Experience report, it became clear that more organisations are starting to look at benefits as a way to add more meaningful value to employees.
+Through our research for the Maxxia-Ignite Global 2018 Maxxia Employee Experience report, it became clear that more organisations are starting to look at benefits as a way to add more meaningful value to employees.
 One example cited in the report is LinkedIn’s “PerkUp” benefits program, an innovative purpose-led approach to benefits with a large degree of choice and flexibility.

 “PerkUp gives LinkedIn employees their own annual allowance to spend on eligible perks designed to improve wellbeing or create convenience to make their lives easier.
 They pay for their chosen perk – it could be childcare or fitness classes, massage or a personal trainer – and then apply for reimbursement up to the limit of their allowance.
 Employees can use their entire allowance in one hit or use it for many different eligible perks depending on what best suits their needs and preferences.”